A great place to start is with Shenandoah County’s Tourism Blog. Click here to check it out.

 Sugar Creek Ice Cream (150 S Main Street, Woodstock)

-There are so many thrift shops, emporiums, antique stores, and secondhand places in the county, that ‘thrifting’ is the common verb locals use for spending their day wandering through the stores and ‘stalls’ of various establishments.
+While there are plenty of adorable boutiques, there are also so many thrift shops, emporiums, antique stores, and secondhand places in the county, that ‘thrifting’ is the common verb locals use for spending their day wandering through the stores and ‘stalls’ of various establishments.
 A quick google search will find at least 30 in a five mile radius.
 Our favorites are:

 Blue Ridge Hospice Thrift Store (Strasburg)